spiffe/spiffe.io/content/docs/latest/deploying/configuring.md

 ### Amazon EC2 Instances

-EC2 node attestation and resolution allows a SPIRE Server to identify and authenticate a SPIRE Agent running on an AWS EC2 Instance automatically.
+EC2 node attestation allows a SPIRE Server to identify and authenticate a SPIRE Agent running on an AWS EC2 Instance automatically.
 In brief, it is accomplished through the following:

 1. The SPIRE Agent aws\_iid Node Attestor plugin retrieves an AWS instance's instance identity document, and identifies itself to the SPIRE Server aws\_iid Node Attestor plugin.
 2. The SPIRE Server aws\_iid Node Attestor plugin calls an AWS API to verify the validity of the document, using an AWS IAM role with limited permissions.